joaquimnetocel/svelte-course/folderEnglish/Components.md

 ## USING JAVASCRIPT IN THE TEMPLATE

 SVELTE ALLOWS THE USE OF VARIABLES AND JAVASCRIPT CODE DIRECTLY IN THE TEMPLATE.
-TO DO THIS, JUST USE A PAIR OF BRACES: `{}`.
+TO DO THIS, JUST PUT ANY JAVASCRIPT YOU WANT INSIDE THE CURLY BRACES.
+USE A PAIR OF CURLY BRACES: `{}`.
 LET'S SEE THE EXAMPLE:

 ```svelte
 <script>